workflow4metabolomics/tool-bank-hmdb/README.txt

 use conf::conf  qw( :ALL ) ;
 use formats::csv  qw( :ALL ) ;
 --

+## --- Conda compliant --- ##
+This tool and its PERL dependencies are "Conda compliant".
+The requirements section in the Xml file is still commented, waiting for "Conda" deployment improvement in Galaxy project.

 ## --- R bin and Packages : --- ##
 No interaction with R